 Apart from ten inches of the original headstock and downtube, the frame is new.
 The girder forks are also custom-made—apart from a few of the original castings—and matched to a heavily modified and reshaped Triumph hub.

 Falcon has hired some highly skilled people to work alongside Barry, including renowned industry names such as Scott Jones, Troy Morris, and Dan Kanzler.
 Kanzler is in charge of translating Barry’s designs into CNC machine code, so Falcon will soon be making small runs of high quality custom parts for British bikes—such as a version of the cylinders created for the Kestrel.
 “Ian does all of the design himself,” says Falcon co-founder Amaryllis Knight.
 “He sketches drawings with precise measurements, and the guys are able to implement his ideas to an exacting and high degree.
 Ian does all of the final shaping, finishing and polishing on every piece.”
-(Falcon have just posted a great insight into the process on their blog.)

 The Kestrel’s aluminum oil tank was shaped with a wood mold, mirroring the curve of the back wheel.
 The gas tank (below) was made from several sheets of metal, but a four-inch round circle was ‘saved’ from the badly rusted original Triumph tank—it’s incorporated into the new design, allowing the soul of the original tank to keep going.